MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 Sometimes this feature is called delta delivery because it downloads only the delta (difference) between two versions of a file.
 Express installation files are larger than the updates that are distributed to client computers because the express installation file contains all possible versions of each file that is to be updated.

 You can use express installation files to limit the bandwidth that is consumed on the local network, because WSUS transmits only the delta applicable to a particular version of an updated component.
 However, this comes at the cost of additional bandwidth between your WSUS server, any upstream WSUS servers, and Microsoft Update, and requires additional local disk space.
-By default, WSUS does not use express installation files.
+By default, WSUS doesn't use express installation files.

 Not all updates are good candidates for distribution by using express installation files.
 If you select this option, you obtain express installation files for all updates.
-If you do not store updates locally, the Windows Update Agent will decide whether to download the express installation files or the full-file update distributions.
+If you don't store updates locally, the Windows Update Agent will decide whether to download the express installation files or the full-file update distributions.

 ### Large update deployment